cloudmesh-community/book/chapters/case/case.md

 * TBD

 and operated by ISE.
-You can get access to it by contacting Christian McKay.
-Once you have access you will be trained by ...
+You can get access to it by contacting the help desk with an email.
+YOu will need to get certified for operating the laser cutter to use it.

-TODO: add contact
+:o: TODO: add contact email

+The certification will teach you how to use the laser cutter properly.
+We will walk you through the steps that you can expect will be tought to you as part of the certification.

-The first step includes to turning on laser cutter.
+The first step includes turning on laser cutter.

-First an instructor will demonstrate how to turn the laser cutter on and carry out other preparation tasks on how to operate the laser cutter.
+An instructor will demonstrate how to turn the laser cutter on and carry out other preparation tasks on how to operate the laser cutter.
 Please get familiar but do not yet touch any buttons from the laser cutter.

 ![Figure: Control Panel](images/control-panel-laser-cutter.png)

-TODO Safety goggles ...

 Next the instructor will give you a walk through of the machine so you can replicate these steps next time.